 Support to self administer

 - colour coded labels

 - devices to help with inhalers or eye drops

-Store medicines for self-administration as identified in the person’s risk assessment.
+How to store medicines for self administration will be identified in the person’s care plan.
 For example, you might store the medicines in a lockable cupboard or drawer in their room.
 The storage place must not be accessible to other people.
-People should be able to access any medicines that they need, when they need to take or use them.
+People should be able to access any medicines when needed.
+This includes controlled drugs.

 You must keep records when: